Tech-mop/Docs.Cue2.Live/docs/tutorials/index.md

 sidebar_label: Overview
 title: Tutorials
 cue2_version: v0.1:StripyHat
-description: Hands-on tutorials for Cue2.
+description: Hands-on Cue2 tutorials — play audio, put video on a display, send OSC, and trigger cues over MIDI.
 ---

 # Tutorials

-Short procedures.
-Each ends with links into the reference chapters.
+Short procedures to get media and control on stage.
+Each tutorial ends with links into the reference chapters.

 ## Getting media on stage